 - How can you make your products or services a part of their routine and daily lives?

-Next up, it’s asking the right questions about the conversion funnel itself:
+The next step is to ask the right questions about the conversion funnel itself.

-1. Do I have the right question at every stage?
+1. Do I answer the right question at every stage?

 The potential customer will make a positive decision about your product or service at every stage of the conversion funnel if they are certain the value they are offered exceeds the cost they have to pay.

-To make sure they provide these small “yes’s” en route to the major “yes” that is the conversion, be wary of the things that can cause them to say a one single “no” that will make them drop out of the funnel:
+To make sure they provide these small “yes’s” en route to the major “yes” as the main conversion, be wary of the things that can cause them to say “no” and make them drop out of the funnel.